Last Updated on Samuel Franklinby

 When is the next Tarkov wipe and what does it mean for your account?
 Our EFT wipe guide explores the data behind the next potential date, why these are a regular part of the Escape From Tarkov experience during development, historical dates they have taken place, the impact on the player base meta, BattleState Games (BSG) plans for the future of this mechanic and tips for surviving the first few weeks after a reset hits the game servers.

-It has been 30 days since the last game reset (30 June 2021), based on the average length historically the next Tarkov wipe is predicted to be in 174 days (20 January 2022).
+It has been 116 days since the last game reset (10 August 2023), based on the average length historically the next Tarkov wipe is predicted to be (18 July 2023), however a wipe roadmap has been released by BSG that plans for a December 2023 wipe.
 The data analysis behind this prediction is included below for those PMCs that want to dive into the details.

 Next Tarkov Wipe Date (Data Analysis)